 Bad contracts, loss of confidence, terrible luck, or just a mid-career crisis.
 There’s plenty of reasons why talented riders’ careers stall.
 Here’s seven riders who used to have the cycling world excited, but now struggle for space on any website.
 Ruben Fernandez It might be a little harsh to accuse former Vuelta race leader Ruben

-Shortly after this photo was captured, Marianne Vos admitted that she had forgotten what it felt like to be the World Champion.
-The Dutch superstar had previously snatched a road World Title in 2006 at the age of 19, despite eligibility for the junior race.
-A young Vos had chased down first Nicola Cooke and
+They say a picture speaks a thousand words.
+I say 500 is a more accurate figure.
+Shortly after this photo was captured, the flag-holding, arm-pumping, Marianne Vos admitted that she had forgotten what it felt like to be the world champion.
+The Dutch superstar had previously snatched a road world title in 2006 at the age

 Julian Alaphilippe was never supposed to be the saviour of French stage racing.
 He is destined to wear Rainbow stripes, dominate the Mur, and stack up an enviable Monument record, perhaps even completing an unprecedented full set.
 It was last year that we realised just how good he was at riding uphill fast and outfoxing